 - Set of small, decorative pegs

-- white colour ribbon
+- Some white colored ribbon

 Here are easy step-by-step instructions of how to make your very own Easter ornaments:

-Today we are making Easter eggs with baby chickens, so the first step is to cut out the shape of the egg and two little hearts in the yellow felt, followed by the cutting out the shape of the cracked egg-shell in white felt.
+Today we are making Easter eggs with baby chickens, so the first step is to cut out the shape of the egg and two little hearts in the yellow felt, followed by cutting out the shape of the cracked egg-shell in white felt.

 In our case, the next step is to cut out a tiny heart shape from the orange felt to create a chicken beak.
 As for the eyes, we will use two little black beads for each baby chicken.